VetIoT: On Vetting IoT Defenses Enforcing Policies at Runtime: Discussions

 Our in-house implementation of \iotguard faithfully follows the description \cite{iotguard2019ndss} as closely as possible, and we took some rational design decisions whenever the description was vague.
 Our evaluation results may differ if the original implementation of \iotguard is used, since the implementation could include optimizations that were not mentioned in \cite{iotguard2019ndss}.

-The defense solutions can prevent unexpected actions only when issued by apps.
+Three of the IoT defenses (\expat, \patriot, and \iotguard) can prevent unexpected actions only when issued by apps.
 As a result, user interactions with the physical devices or on the platform UI can potentially move the system into an unsafe state, later causing the defense solutions enforce policy incorrectly.
 Our randomly generated testcases often include such events that push the system into an unsafe state, resulting in some indeterminate outcomes.